joysword/joysword.github.io/_posts/2014-08-25-install_nginx_php_mysql_python_flask_on_amazon_ec2_linux.md

 app = twist
 module = %(app)

-home = /var/www/demoapp/venv # home should still be the path of virtual environment pythonpath = %(base)
+# home should still be the path of virtual environment
+home = /var/www/demoapp/venv
+pythonpath = %(base)

 #socket file's location
 socket = /var/www/twist/%n.sock

 #permissions for the socket file
-chmod-socket    = 644
+chmod-socket    = 666

 #the variable that holds a flask application inside the module imported at line #6
 callable = app